• English

 5% of individuals diagnosed with overflow incontinence, will be diagnosed with chronic incontinence, meaning their symptoms cannot be alleviated with conservative therapy's alone.
 This is usually as the cause of the original incontinence remains.
 Therefore, treatments for overflow incontinence look to improve the strength of the bladder muscles, giving you more control:

-- Conservative therapy's - Conservative therapy's, such as lifestyle changes and non-surgical medical treatments, resolve 25% of incontinence cases, and are the first course of treatment.
+Conservative therapies, such as lifestyle changes and non-surgical medical treatments, can resolve up to 25% of incontinence cases and are often the first line of treatment.

 Improve bowel control & strengthen the pelvic floor in just 12 weeks, with the help of the Kegel8 Ultra 20 & Amanda Savage!